-- a) within the council (what maps exist, who makes them, what are they used for/what data is there, how can they be expanded to become a more open platform collecting existing and new knowledge, as well as tracking change and monitoring action), and - b) among communities, especially the least represented/with less voice. - a) can probably use more traditional approaches to GIS mapping, while b) can be a series of participatory mapping exercises where focus areas and topics are determined by the communities themselves and are likely to include both 'facts' and perceptions.
+- a. within the council (what maps exist, who makes them, what are they used for/what data is there, how can they be expanded to become a more open platform collecting existing and new knowledge, as well as tracking change and monitoring action), and - b. among communities, especially the least represented/with less voice.